-We all need to be on our top immunity game as we get together for the holidays.
-The changing seasons, stress at an all-time high, it all adds up to one thing – we need to ensure our immune systems are in their best working order.
+We all need to be on our top immunity game in ways that work for the entire family The changing seasons, stress at an all-time high, it all adds up to one thing – we need to ensure our immune systems are in their best working order.
 Here are 3 easy ways (and a few extra tips) to support your immune system at home.

 Eat the rainbow in fruits and vegetables

 If you know you or your family will struggle with a diet overhaul and will derail before you get momentum, don’t go with a drastic change.
 There are many ways to insert nutrition into your day without upending your life.
 Work in one vegetable, one fruit, or one lean meat at a time.
-Start taking a High Potency Vitamin C Gummy to help boost your immune system.
 Also, try as hard as you can to reduce your intake of sugar and processed foods.
 They won’t help to protect your immune system and could throw off your gut balance (1).

 Move your body

 It can be tough to work out when you’re used to using a gym, participating in group sports, or when you don’t have a working knowledge of fitness.
 You’re not alone.
 But this is where you must make the choice for yourself.
 If your health is a priority and you want a strong immune system, it’s very important to start including some movement in your day (4).
 If you’re not a beginner and just need the extra push, here it is!
 Call a friend and make a plan to get consistent.
 If you’re a beginner, here are a few ways you can start.

 - Set an alarm for a time when you would normally be sitting around – and plan for at least 30 minutes of movement.